 The bill amends the Michigan Liquor Control Code of 1998, specifically section 541, to update the regulations surrounding specially designated distributor and merchant licenses.
 Key changes include the introduction of new requirements for applicants and licensees, such as the necessity to comply with all relevant state and local laws regarding building, plumbing, zoning, fire, sanitation, and health.
-The commission is mandated to deny applications if the premises do not meet these standards, as certified by local authorities.
-Additionally, licensees must obtain a temporary or permanent certificate of occupancy before using their license, and they must affirm compliance with these requirements on their application.
+The commission is mandated to deny applications if the premises do not meet these standards, and licensees must affirm their compliance on application forms.
+Additionally, the bill allows for the suspension of licenses if violations are found, until the issues are remedied.

-The bill also modifies the conditions under which specially designated distributor and merchant licenses can operate motor vehicle fuel pumps on or adjacent to licensed premises.
-It removes previous stipulations regarding the location and inventory requirements for applicants in certain population areas, while maintaining the requirement that the site of payment and selection of alcoholic liquor must be at least 5 feet away from fuel dispensing points.
-Furthermore, the bill introduces provisions for secondary location permits, allowing specially designated merchants to extend their licenses to additional locations under specific conditions.
-The amendments aim to streamline the licensing process while ensuring compliance with safety and health regulations.
+Furthermore, the bill modifies the conditions under which specially designated distributor and merchant licenses can operate motor vehicle fuel pumps on or adjacent to licensed premises.
+It removes previous stipulations regarding the location and inventory requirements for applicants, while maintaining the requirement that the site of payment and selection of alcoholic liquor must be at least 5 feet away from fuel dispensing points.
+The bill also introduces provisions for secondary location permits, allowing specially designated merchants to extend their licenses to additional locations under certain conditions.
+Overall, these amendments aim to streamline the licensing process while ensuring compliance with safety and health regulations.

 Statutes affected: